 We are pleased to announce new changes in our response to the COVID-19 pandemic.
 With vaccines on board, we can now open visitation, meals, and activities (depending on local health department guidelines).
 We are thankful to dedicated staff who continue to deliver care and services to residents and members.
 Despite the continued challenges presented by COVID-19, we remain steadfast in our mission to provide compassionate care and a safe environment for residents, clients and staff.

-Our efforts are closely coordinated with the CDC, CMS, and state health department.
+Our efforts are closely coordinated with the CDC, CMS, and state health departments.
 The most up-to-date details are available on the U.S. Centers for Disease Control and Prevention COVID-19 website and your local state health department site; see links below.